 I2H may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
 I2H may also disclose your information to third parties when obligated to do so by law and in order to investigate, prevent, or take action regarding suspected, or actual prohibited activities, including but not limited to fraud and situations involving potential threats to the physical safety of any person.

 Finally, I2H may transfer information, including any personally identifiable information, to a successor entity in connection with a corporate merger, consolidation, sale of assets, bankruptcy, or other corporate change.
 If I2H is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via a notice on our Websites of any change in ownership or uses of your personal data, as well as any choices you may have regarding your personal data.
-In the context of an onward transfer, I2H is responsible for the processing of personal data it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
-I2H shall remain liable under the Principles if its agent processes such information in a manner inconsistent with the Privacy Shield Principles, unless I2H proves that it is not responsible for the event giving rise to the damage.

 The data we store on the Platform and utilize as part of our Services is non-sensitive personal data and not subject to any sector specific data retention requirements.
 We retain data on the Platform as directed by our clients and strongly encourage our clients to retain data only for as long as is reasonably necessary.